 3 Tips for Trading Breakouts

-With the holiday coming tomorrow, I wanted to write a short price action article with 3 quick, but highly useful tips for trading breakouts.
-If you can add these to your price action toolbox when trading breakouts, you can increase your success rate significantly when trading them.
+With the holiday coming tomorrow, I wanted to write a short price action article with 3 quick, but highly useful tips for using a breakout trading strategy.
+If you can add these forex breakout strategy tips to your price action toolbox, you can significantly increase your success rate when trading.

 1) Time of the Day

 One of the key components to a successful breakout is volatility.
 When you have greater volatility, you have more orders/players behind the market and therefore increase the probability the breakout bar will have more force behind it.
 This helps the breakout bar to take out more stops and push the market further in the breakout direction.

 But, volatility fluctuates tremendously throughout the day.
 Statistical analysis has pointed out to how breakout strategies actually function far better during the London and NY session while tend to fail during Asian market hours.
 This is simply to do with volatility, so the time of the day you take the breakout trade will have an impact on the success of your trade.

 Ideally, breakout trades are taken during the following times;